Skip to content

 2. What is identity-based bullying?

 Identity-based bullying happens when someone is targeted because of who they are—or who others believe they are.
+It attacks a person’s core sense of self, often connecting to larger issues of bias or discrimination in society.
 This includes bullying or harassment related to:

 • Race or ethnicity